Badgr is an online platform to create, curate, distribute, receive, explore, and share micro-credentials (“Badges”).

 5.4 Marketing.
-We use your personal data to send you messages about updates, new features, and other relevant information.
-We will only send you email marketing information if you consent to us doing so when you register for Badgr or otherwise opt in to receive marketing emails in your account settings.
+We use your personal data to respond to inquiries through our website or other contact methods about Badgr that you send to us and to send users messages about updates, new features, and other relevant information.
+We will only send you email marketing information if you consent to us doing so when you register for Badgr, opt in to receive marketing emails in your account settings, or as otherwise permitted by our agreement with you and applicable law.
 Legal basis: Consent; Contract.

 We share your personal data with certain third parties in the following circumstances:

-6.2 Badge Tracking.
-We use the personal data for processing the award of Badges, such as tracking progress and completion.
-We may also share your personal data with respect to a given Badge with the Registered User who created or awarded the Badge, and with other individuals designated by that Registered User to assist with the creation and/or awarding of the Badge, and with the organization with which they are affiliated.
+6.1 Badge Tracking.
+We use personal data for processing the award of Badges, such as tracking progress and completion.
+We may also share your personal data with respect to a given Badge with the Badge Issuer who created or awarded the Badge, and with other individuals designated by that Badge Issuer to assist with the creation and/or awarding of the Badge, and with the organization with which they are affiliated.
 For example, a Badge may be issued based upon your attendance at an event at a particular time and location.
 Your personal data, including location information from your device or the event’s organizer, may be used to confirm whether you meet the criteria for receipt of such a Badge.